Evidence Group Members

 Dr Elena Martellozzo

-David is a Freeman of the Worshipful Company of Information Technologists, one of the City of London’s livery companies and granted its Royal Charter in 2010.
+He is a Freeman of the City of London and a member of the Worshipful Company of Information Technologists (WCIT), one of the Livery Companies of the City of London.
+The Company received its Royal Charter in 2010

 Andrea Millwood Hargrave

 An independent advisor on media regulatory policy and research, working across the communications field, Andrea's interest in developments in the communications industry is evident from her experience, both regulatory and business-facing, within the technology, media and telecommunications sectors.